mickey167/Networking-Planning/README.md

 Mickey has explored Netacad Features, rubrics

----
+Other Questions

-Campus EPSB has prepared students for stepping into CCNA with certifications in Introduction to Cyber Security & Cybersecurity Essentials
+- Campus EPSB has prepared students for stepping into CCNA with certifications in Introduction to Cyber Security & Cybersecurity Essentials, what happens next
-CCNA Introduction to Switching has a variety of Labs and Packet Tracers and my classroom has a donation of 40+ switches and another 20 that need updating
+- CCNA Introduction to Switching has a variety of Labs and Packet Tracers and my classroom has a donation of 40+ switches and another 20 that need updating, Will I still be able to access this course and help students step into the new CCNA Course
-Will I still be able to access this course and help students step into the new CCNA Course I also have a donation of 10+ Cisco Routers.
+- I also have a donation of 10+ Cisco Routers.
 Will I still have access  to the CCNA Routing and Switching Course to help students to step into CCNA?
-Will I have access to teach the new CCNA course?
+- Will I have access to teach the new CCNA course?
 Honestly, I do not believe I will have enough time given all the certifications being combined.
 But, high school students can become familiar and, more importantly, perform better with study of specific topics

-How will the following three courses integrate themselves into this new CCNA Courses
+- How will the following three courses integrate themselves into this new CCNA Courses

-How long will IT Essentials 6.0 be available, when will IT Essentials 7.0 be available?
+- How long will IT Essentials 6.0 be available, when will IT Essentials 7.0 be available?

+---